Introduction to Japanese Particles

 In this sentence:

-You can go even further and list more then two attributes by chaining them together:
+You can go further and list more than two attributes by chaining them together:

-Without the te-form, you would have to stop and start the sentence three times: "My sister is Japanese.
+Without the te-form, you would have to start and stop the sentence three times: "My sister is Japanese.
 She is a teacher.
 She is 25."

 The te-form of a noun can also indicate a cause or a reason.
 It sets the stage for the second half of the sentence, essentially saying "Because it is [Noun], [Result]."